FalkorDB/docs/datatypes.md

 ### Booleans

 Boolean values are specified as `true` or `false`.
 Internally, they are stored as numerics, with 1 representing true and 0 representing false.
-As RedisGraph considers types in its comparisons, 1 is not considered equal to `true`:
+As FalkorDB considers types in its comparisons, 1 is not considered equal to `true`:

 ```sh
 $ redis-cli GRAPH.QUERY G "RETURN 1 = true"